DaveLuhman/wolfpackGuestbook/DOCUMENTATION.md

 - As of the initial release, no plans for additional functionality have been made and no support or updates are to be provided.

 ### **Known Issues and Limitations**
 - The application does not support all types of HID devices; it is specifically designed for MagTek card readers.
-Users may attempt other MSR devices but they must be HID-enabled.
+Users may attempt other MSR devices but they must be HID-capable.
 - If the HID device is disconnected during operation, the application may need to be restarted.

 ### **Troubleshooting**
 - **No HID devices detected**: Ensure the device is properly connected and recognized by the operating system.
+You may need to install appropriate drivers.
-- **Application crashes**: Uninstall the application via the Windows appwiz.cpl control panel menu and reinstall with the provided installer.
+- **Application crashes**: Uninstall the application via the Windows appwiz.cpl control panel interface and reinstall with the provided installer.

+---
 ---

 ## **7. Compliance and Legal Considerations**